 During the off-season, FIRST FRC teams throughout Illinois) actively engage in a variety of events.
 Many teams compete in Off-Season Competitions ranging from small, local events to large tournaments.
 FRC teams also participate in demonstrations such as the Museum of Science and Industry’s Robot Block Party, the International Manufacturing Technology Show held at McCormick Place, university sponsored STEM Fests, Peoria Riverfront Museum Robo Rumble, local fairs and festivals - teams even demonstrate their robots at the Taste of Chicago!
 Educational workshops and challenges are often held, hosted either by teams or by corporate sponsors, covering a variety of topics and creating camaraderie among teams.
 In addition, many FRC teams or members become event volunteers and/or mentors for FIRST LEGO League or FIRST Tech Challenge teams during their competitive seasons.

-This year's exciting arcade game features robots controlling switches, powering up the vault, and climbing the tower to defeat the boss.
-For more details on this year's game - FIRST POWER UPSM, go to the Robot Challenge page or watch the Game Animation.
+This year's exciting game will be annouced Jan 5th, 2019.
+For more details on this year's game - FIRST DEEP SPACESM, go to the Robot Challenge page or watch the Game Animation.

 Approximately 40 and 52 teams will travel to Peoria and Chicago respectively for international, intense, three-day events showcasing robots developed and operated by teams of high school students.
 Teams receive awards not only for their robot’s performance, but also for their prowess in such areas as excellence in design, team spirit, business plan creation, gracious professionalism, etc. The Central Illinois Regional and the Midwest Regional are open to the public and admission is free!